 3. Manage Your Accounts Payable

 Get to know your vendors and try to extend payment terms as long as possible.
 Most vendors will offer terms of at least net 30.
 Critical vendors may even offer terms of net 45 or 60.

 4. Put Idle Cash to Work

-If you have large balances in non-interest bearing accounts, find a money-market or other interest bearing account where you can earn .5% or even 1%.
+If you have significant balances in non-interest bearing accounts, find a money-market or other interest-bearing account where you can earn .5% or even 1%.

 5. Utilize a Sweep Account

-Most commercial banks will offer you a sweep account structure, whereby cash is swept nightly to an interest bearing account.
-While the interest return might not be significant, this function is handled automatically and any extra income is better than no extra income.
+Most commercial banks will offer you a sweep account structure, whereby cash is swept nightly to an interest-bearing account.
+While the interest return might not be significant, this function is handled automatically, and any extra income is better than no additional income.